openmichigan/OERbit/sites/all/modules/creativecommons/README.txt

   - administer creative commons

-    Users in roles with the "administer creative commons" permission can customize the module settings in Administer >> Settings >> Creative Commons
+    Users can customize the module settings in Administer >> Settings >> Creative Commons

   - attach creative commons

-    Users in roles with the "attach creative commons" permission will be able to attach license information to the content of a node.
+    Users will be able to attach license information to the content of a node.

+  - use creative commons user defaults

+    Users will be able to set their own defaults, independent of site defaults (but still subject to site license availability settings).

 * Set available license types, required/available metadata and display settings Administer >> Settings >> Creative Commons.
 To make it mandatory to specify a